OWLcracker/big-data/README.md

 This is the Big-Date Project of the course "Big Data" from Tom Schuck and Kilian Kempf at the Hochschule Karlsruhe(HKA).
 The goal of this project is to process the [GDELT 2.0 Event Database](http://data.gdeltproject.org/gdeltv2/masterfilelist.txt) with Apache Spark and visualize the results with Apache Superset.
 The GDELT 2.0-Event Database is a dataset that contains over one billion records of events from around the world.
-The events are collected from news articles and are updated daily.
+The events are collected from news articles and are updated daily in 15-minute intervals.
+With the help of this dataset, it is possible to analyze and visualize the events that have taken place in the world in the recent history.
+For example, the data can be used to analyze the events that where connected to the war in ukraine or the events that where connected to the corona pandemic.
 The dataset is available in CSV format and can be downloaded from the [GDELT website](https://www.gdeltproject.org/).

 The project is divided into two cases.
 In the first case, the data is processed in a non-aggregated form.